jamesturk/scrapeghost/docs/usage.md

 See <https://github.com/jamesturk/scrapeghost/issues/18>

-### Postprocessors
+## Postprocessors

 Postprocessors take the results of the API call and modify them before returning them to the user.

+Three postprocessors are provided:

-The default is to just use `JSONPostprocessor` which converts the results to JSON.
+* `JSONPostprocessor` - Converts the results to JSON.

-Postprocessors can be overridden by passing a list of callables to the `postprocessors` parameter of `SchemaScraper`.
+* `HallucinationChecker` - Checks the results for hallucinations.
+* `PydanticPostprocessor` - Converts the results to JSON and validates them using a `pydantic` model.

+By default, `JSONPostprocessor` and `HallucinationChecker` are enabled.

+`HallucinationChecker` verifies that values in the response are present in the source HTML.
+This is useful for ensuring that the results are not "hallucinations".
+This is done as a proof of concept, and to help determine how big of an issue hallucinations are for this use case.

 ### Using `pydantic` Models